MLA 9th Edition Citation Reference

 • Titles of self-contained works (books, films, whole websites) are italicized; titles of parts (articles, chapters, web pages) go in quotation marks.

-• Abbreviate months over four letters (Jan., Feb., Apr.) and write the date day-month-year.
+• Abbreviate months over four letters (Jan., Feb., Apr.) and write dates in day-month-year order.

-• Omit http:// / https:// from URLs in Works Cited; add an “Accessed” date for undated or changeable online sources.
-Use a hanging indent for every entry.
+• Omit http:// / https:// from URLs; add an “Accessed” note for undated or frequently changing online sources.